17 best books about whistleblowers

 Roger Lowenstein, “Bad Blood” Review, The New York Times, 2018-05-21

-The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money - Bastian Obermayer, Frederik Obermaier
+The Panama Papers - Bastian Obermayer, Frederik Obermaier

-The Panama Papers: Breaking the Story of How the Rich and Powerful Hide Their Money - Bastian Obermayer, Frederik Obermaier
+The Panama Papers - Bastian Obermayer, Frederik Obermaier

 Bastian Obermayer and Frederik Obermaier work for “Süddeutsche Zeitung”.
 They took on the largest data leak in history, one about the hidden money of the rich.
 They worked with a global network of journalists to dig into the huge scandal of the Panama Papers.
 The authors revealed a hidden network.
 It linked the Mossack Fonseca law offices with European leaders, dictators, nobles, royals and stars.
 These people had worked together for decades to hide the money of the super-rich and avoid paying taxes.